enepomnyaschih/jwidget/guides/home/README.md

 collections.
 In other frameworks, data binding is performed implicitly via HTML templates.
 In jWidget, data binding is performed explicitly using JW.Property and its helpers.
 Instead of special tags-repeaters in HTML templates, you work with collections explicitly using {@link JW.AbstractCollection collection classes} and their synchronizers.
-This is very similar to database theory basics, but on UI level.

 This approach is more effective: data binding is not constrained by connection between model and view.
 All the same practices are used to bind model objects to each other and to bind view components to each other.